janelia-flyem/DVIDSparkServices/README.md

 # Spark Implemented EM Reconstruction Workflows  [![Picture](https://raw.github.com/janelia-flyem/janelia-flyem.github.com/master/images/HHMI_Janelia_Color_Alternate_180x40.png)](http://www.janelia.org)

-Provides python Spark utitlies for interacting with EM data stored in [DVID](https://github.com/janelia-flyem/dvid).
+This package provides python Spark utilities for interacting with EM data stored in [DVID](https://github.com/janelia-flyem/dvid).
-Several workflows are provided, such as large-scale image segmentation, region-adjacency-graph building, and evaluating the similarity between two image segmentaitons.
-DVIDSparkServices provide an infrastructure for custom workflow and segmentation plugins and a library for accessing DVID through Spark RDDs.
+Several workflows are provided, such as large-scale image segmentation, region-adjacency-graph building, and evaluating the similarity between two image segmentations.
+DVIDSparkServices provides an infrastructure for custom workflow and segmentation plugins and a library for accessing DVID through Spark RDDs.

 The primary goal of this package is to better analyze and manipulate large EM datasets used in Connectomics (such as those needed for the [the Fly EM project](https://www.janelia.org/project-team/fly-em)).
 Other applications that leverage DVID might also benefit from this infrastructure.